sourcehut-mirrors/drewdevault.com/content/blog/2024-07-16-So-you-want-to-compete-with-FOSS.md

 This logic is rooted in a deeper notion of ownership over the software, which is both subtle and very important.
 This is a kind of [auteur] theory of software.
 The notion is that the software they build *belongs* to them.
-They poses a sense of ownership over the software, which comes with a set of moral and perhaps legal rights to the software, which, importantly, are withheld from any entity other than themselves.
+They possess a sense of ownership over the software, which comes with a set of moral and perhaps legal rights to the software, which, importantly, are withheld from any entity other than themselves.
 The "developers" enjoy this special relationship with the project -- the "developers" being the special class of person entitled to this sense of ownership and the class to whom the up-and-coming source-available movements make an appeal, in the sense of "pay the developers" -- and third-party entities who work on the source code are merely "contributors", though they apply the same skills and labor to the project as the "developers" do.
 The very distinction between "first-party" and "third-party" developers is contingent on this "auteur" worldview.

 [auteur]: https://en.wikipedia.org/wiki/Auteur